 Farabee's goal in shootout lifts Flyers over Bruins

-Danton Heinen and Brad Marchand scored for the Bruins, who lost their straight game for the first time this season.
+Danton Heinen and Brad Marchand scored for the Bruins, who have lost three in a row for the first time this season.
 Jaroslav Halak stopped 27 shots.
 The Bruins entered the third down 2-0 before Heinen got them on the board when he spun and whirled the puck past Hart from the front of the net at 5:59.
 Marchand's wrister from the left circle knotted the score at 12:22.

 David Pastrnak received a penalty shot with 4:56 left in the third, but he held too long on the chance and couldn't break the tie.
-Boston wasted a late power play in the third and survived a too many men penalty with 20 seconds left in overtime.
+Boston wasted a late power play in the third and survived a too-many-men penalty with 22 seconds left in overtime.

 An explanation for the no-goal was not given, but it appeared Clifton might have interfered with Hart.
 The Flyers jumped out to a two-goal lead in the first period.
-Konecny struck first at 13:50 after putting home a rebound of a Couturier shot on a Philadelphia 4-on-1.
+Konecny struck first at 13:50, putting home a rebound of a Couturier shot on a Philadelphia four-on-one.

 Myers doubled the advantage at 17:56 with a snipe over Halak's shoulder from the dot in the right circle.
 The marker ran Myers' goal-scoring streak to three straight games after he was held to one goal in 21 games all of last season.